JuanCaicedo/bank-orc-solution/README.md

 ## TODO
 - [ ] validate that `splitByRows` can only receive numbers
 - [ ] replace splitIntoChunks with ramda function
+- [ ] more elegant solution for parseSingleNumber instead of lots of ifs